JennyM0715/FoodCard_Cajun_Chicken_Pasta.github.io/README.md

 # Food Card
     Cajun Chicken Pasta food card.
 The dish is based off from Chili's Cajun Chicken Pasta using only HTML and CSS.
     A JS file was created which contains one line of code which basically is suppose to automatically update the CopyRight year---this is pureply for practice.
-I don't own the image, this is just to practice makign a food card.
+I don't own the image, this is just to practice makiing a food card.

 # Technologies and Tools Used
-    * Visual Studio Code with the Liver Serve extension
+    * Visual Studio Code with the Live Server extension
     * GitHub
     * Git
 * [Remove Image Background](https://www.remove.bg/)